 Measuring and Proving the impact of sustainability standards is not nearly as easy as one might think.
 You not only need to have relevant, high quality data available and readily accessible for analysis.
 You also need to be aware of possible side effects, interdependencies, and influencing variables.
 Both challenges are best explained by an example highlighted in a study published by the International Institute for Sustainable Development (IISD) and the International Institute for Environment and Development (IIED) in 2014 (Potts et al 2014).
 This study proves a distinct increase in standard-compliant sustainable production in the year 2012 compared to 2008.

 What looks like a remarkable impact—which it is from a certain perspective—does not come without a pitfall.
 The authors highlight that a persistent "oversupply on conventional markets has been one of the most persistent and challenging 'sustainability' issues facing commodity markets over the past century", which "can have significant impacts on livelihoods and efforts to promote poverty reduction".
 (Potts et al. 2014, p.91) However, systematic data for ascertaining these impacts is still lacking.

 This example shows: in order to be able to reliably prove the impact of sustainability standards we need to combine industry expertise, data science, and technologies to support the gathering, structuring, verification, and analysis of data.
-In this blog article, Patrick Mallet—the ISEAL Alliance's Director Innovations—makes a similar point: "Standards need to have an honest, holistic picture of what is happening in order to choose indicators of impact carefully and monitor appropriately".
+On the ISEAL blog, Patrick Mallet—the ISEAL Alliance's Director Innovations—makes a similar point: "Standards need to have an honest, holistic picture of what is happening in order to choose indicators of impact carefully and monitor appropriately".
 He also states that "ISEAL has long championed trust and credibility of sustainability standards, maintaining that credible sustainability claims are clear, accurate and relevant, and are backed up by systems that are transparent and robust."

 Multi-Stakholder Engagement is Key